Jury Duty (The Office): Synopsis

-Jim Halpert (John Krasinski) returns from jury duty and learns that, in his week-long absence, his co-workers were forced to pick up the slack his prolonged and unanticipated absence created.
-Jim reveals to the camera that, while he was called for duty, he was dismissed at noon on the first day and headed home to Pam (Jenna Fischer) and their two children; he saw that Pam was overwhelmed and took the rest of the week off to help take care of their children.
+Jim Halpert returns from jury duty and learns that, in his week-long absence, his co-workers were forced to pick up the slack his prolonged and unanticipated absence created.
+Jim reveals to the camera that, while he was called for duty, he was dismissed at noon on the first day and headed home to Pam and their two children; he saw that Pam was overwhelmed and took the rest of the week off to help take care of their children.
 He finds that his co-workers suffered various inconveniences covering for him, making him feel guilty.
-To appease his interested co-workers, Jim fabricates numerous details of his jury duty, and Dwight Schrute (Rainn Wilson) becomes suspicious when Jim mistakenly refers to a food truck franchise Toby Flenderson (Paul Lieberstein) ate at during his jury duty as a "restaurant".
-After finding a small inconsistency in Jim's story, Dwight accuses Jim of lying about jury duty and extracts from Andy Bernard (Ed Helms) a promise to fire Jim if he proves he is correct.
+To appease his interested co-workers, Jim fabricates numerous details of his jury duty, and Dwight Schrute becomes suspicious when Jim mistakenly refers to a food truck franchise Toby Flenderson ate at during his jury duty as a "restaurant".
+After finding a small inconsistency in Jim's story, Dwight accuses Jim of lying about jury duty and extracts from Andy Bernard a promise to fire Jim if he proves he is correct.
 Ashamed, Jim privately admits the truth to Andy, who insists that they keep the matter a secret so that he will not be held to his promise.
 However, Dwight increases his attempts to prove Jim's guilt, and Jim finally decides to defy Andy's orders and tell his co-workers the truth rather than wait for Dwight to inevitably expose him.
 While this angers most of the employees, Dwight is thrilled at the confession and demands that Andy keep his promise to fire Jim.
-Andy refuses, so Dwight tries to contact Gabe Lewis (Zach Woods).
+Andy refuses, so Dwight tries to contact Gabe Lewis.
 To smooth things over, Jim and Pam bring in their children, Cece and Phillip, and present pictures that Cece drew for the co-workers.
 It becomes clear that Jim and Pam drew the pictures themselves, but before the members of the office can berate the couple, the children begin crying loudly, creating a cacophony that Jim and Pam struggle to control, forcing them to take the children back to the car.
 Realizing the stress that having young kids causes, the office workers ultimately forgive Jim for his behavior and allow him to leave early to help Pam.